timothyokooboh/frontend_rest_api_consumption_architecture_react/README.md

 # frontend_api_consumption_architecture_react
 Created with CodeSandbox

-This is an API consumption architecture pattern for frontend applications.
+This is an API consumption architecture pattern for frontend applications. <br>
 A demo for its use in a React app is also provided.

 ## Dependencies